lumina-gov/laws/in_force/constitution/government.md

 ### Section 3: Legislative Hierarchy

 #### Paragraph 1: Constitution
-The constitution is the supreme act, which supersedes any and all acts, including protected acts, and must follow the amendment protocol if changes to the constitution are required.
+The constitution acts together form the supreme law, which supersedes any and all acts, including protected acts, and must follow the amendment protocol if changes to the constitution are required.
+The constitution acts are:

-#### Paragraph 2: Protected Acts
-Protected acts are protected by the constitution, and treated as an extension of the constitution.
-This gives them importance over even newer acts and must follow the amendment protocol if changes to protected acts are required.
-Protected acts, unlike regular acts, typically do not establish ministries and confer their enforcement to the Government in its entirety.
-Protected acts include:
+* Government
-- Rights & Duties Act
+* Rights & Duties
-- Symbols Act
+* Symbols
-- Territories Act
+* Territory

-#### Paragraph 3: Acts
+#### Paragraph 2: Acts
 1. Acts are forms of legislation that administer individual ministries.
 2. Each ministry has its own act.
 For instance, the Ministry of Justice is created with the Justice Act.
 3. Acts may create state-owned enterprises owned or managed by that ministry.